Fort São Clemente: Construction and early history

 In 1621, the building was already in need of repair work, being at that time equipped with five pieces of artillery, harquebuses and muskets, but it was not garrisoned nor did it have munitions.
 It was managed by a wealthy citizen of Vila Nova de Milfontes, Diogo Fernandes.
 According to Calixto Pereira, after Portugal regained its independence in 1640, the need to reinforce coastal defenses arose again in order to avoid a possible landing of enemy forces, this time from Spain, while also to repel pirate attacks, not only Muslims but also Protestants.
 Thus, John IV ordered that the fort be rebuilt, and the works were concluded in 1693.
 Within the scope of this program, some structural changes were introduced, such as the modification of the bulwark facing the river bar.
 According to Calixto Pereira, after the end of the works, the fortress had six pieces of fire and a garrison of two companies of soldiers, and the inhabitants of the village and its hinterland were obligated to present themselves to the governor when the bell of the fort gave the signal of alarm.
 It must also have been during this period that a watchtower, known as Vigia do Canal, was built by the sea, which served to warn the fort of the approach of an enemy fleet.
 The garrison of this watchtower had to light a number of fires corresponding to the number of enemy vessels, thus alerting the fort, which in turn had to ring the bell so that the population could organize themselves.

 18th and 19th centuries

 In the work Portugal: Diccionario Historico, published in 1915 by Esteves Pereira and Guilherme Rodrigues, it is mentioned that in 1708 the castle had twelve pieces of artillery.
 In the middle of this century, the fortress was part of the Setúbal Division, being considered part of Lisbon's maritime defenses.
 At that time, most of the fortifications in that division were in poor condition, including that of Vila Nova de Milfontes, which needed repairs.
 At the same time, the mouth of the Mira River was losing importance due to its progressive silting, which prevented vessels from entering.
 The castle lost its strategic functions in the mid-19th century.
-João Maria Baptista refers in his 1874 work Chorographia Moderna do Reino de Portugal, that the castle was already «dismantled», and Pinho Leal reports in 1886 that it was in ruins.
+João Maria Baptista states in his 1874 work Chorographia Moderna do Reino de Portugal, that the castle was already "dismantled", and Pinho Leal reports in 1886 that it was in ruins.